-Under the Prospectus Directive, each issuer has a home member state, regardless of whether or not it is incorporated in the EEA.
+Under the Prospectus Directive (and the Prospectus Regulation), each issuer has a home member state, regardless of whether or not it is incorporated in the EEA.
 The competent authority of an issuer's home member state is the entity responsible for approval of prospectuses, so the identity of the relevant home member state will be important.